English Muffin Recipe (Homemade & Easy)

 A toasted English muffin slathered in butter and jam is one of life’s little pleasures.
-You’ll be happy to know that perfect homemade English muffins are easy to make with good instructions and no special equipment in about 2 hours.
+This homemade English muffin recipe is easy, truly step-by-step, and beginner-friendly – no special equipment needed.
+In about 2 hours, you’ll be splitting warm muffins with those classic nooks and crannies.

 Here’s the thing.
-The first time you make these little beauties, you’ll be pouring over the recipe to follow the steps.
+The first time you make them, you’ll be poring over the recipe, following the steps.
 The second time, you’ll be ‘hey, I’ve got this’.
 After that – pro.

-- can be made by hand – no electric mixers, special dough attachments or rings (to make them perfectly round)
+- Can be made completely by hand – no mixer, dough hooks, or muffin rings

 Ingredients – tailored to your taste

-- Keep unused yeast in the fridge or freezer in a sealed bag or container.
+Check your yeast.
+Make sure it hasn’t expired.
+Store unused yeast in the fridge or freezer in a sealed container.

 Shortcuts